Addiction to alcohol: symptoms, treatment, and rehab

 Can you assess alcohol addiction by yourself?

 You can assess alcohol addiction by yourself to some extent only.
-While all people know about alcohol addiction, many persons are in denial and don’t want to acknowledge the presence of the problem.
-Various websites online offer alcoholism self-assessment tests where a user can evaluate their drinking habits and determine whether they’re abusing alcohol.
+While all people know about alcohol addiction, many people are in denial and don’t want to acknowledge the presence of the problem.

-However, the most effective way to learn whether you have alcohol addiction is to consult an addiction counselor or other specialists in a treatment center specialized to treat these disorders.
 Your primary care physician can also help by referring you to specialists you need to see.
 Professional input is the most reliable source of information you can get about your condition.

 What is aftercare for alcohol addiction?

 Aftercare for alcohol addiction is a plan to support a person with activities, interventions, and resources to help them cope with stress, triggers, and cravings they may face once the treatment is over.
-Aftercare of a person addicted to alcohol is based on their needs.

-In most cases, it includes taking part in the treatment center’s alumni program, staying in sober living for a specific period of time, regularly attending individual/group counseling sessions, establishing a strong support system at home, reaching out to sponsors, and regularly attending 12-step program meetings.
 Many people underestimate the importance of aftercare.
 The truth is that transition out of treatment and into a “normal” life can be challenging after addiction treatment.
 The aftercare program focuses on making this transition as smooth as it can be.

 Is alcohol a strong addictive substance?

 Alcohol is an addictive substance, but not a strong addictive substance like illicit drugs.
-That being said, alcohol is regularly ranked at the top of the list of the most frequently consumed addictive substances, according to the National Institute on Drug Abuse.
-Not every person who drinks alcohol will develop an addiction.
-Alcohol abuse definition indicates its habitual excessive use of alcohol accompanied by withdrawal symptoms when a person tries to stop.
-Not every person will get to this point.
+That being said, alcohol is regularly ranked at the top of the list of the most frequently consumed addictive substances, according to a publication titled, “Other Commonly Used Addictive Substances” from the National Institute on Drug Abuse

-Factors that play a role in a person’s likelihood to develop an addiction to alcohol include a higher release of endorphins in response to alcohol.
 In persons with the higher secretion of endorphins, the feeling of pleasure caused by alcohol is amplified.
 For that reason, they are more likely to drink more.
 Metabolism of alcohol and the presence of mental health problems could also contribute to amplifying the addictive potential of alcohol in some persons but not in others.

 Can the body and brain repair from alcohol?

 For that reason, it is unlikely that recovery from alcohol abuse and abstinence would contribute to complete recovery from severe complications such as decompensated cirrhosis.
-That being said, resolution of cirrhosis that affects only a part of the liver, i.e., compensated cirrhosis is more likely
+That being said, resolution of cirrhosis that affects only a part of the liver, i.e., compensated cirrhosis is more likely.

 In other words, the body can reverse the effects of alcohol by itself in many cases.
-The exceptions are severe problems.
-But the cessation of alcohol use could aid their management and still improve a person’s quality of life.
+The exceptions are severe problems, but the cessation of alcohol use could aid their management and still improve a person’s quality of life.
+If you’re not sure how to battle alcohol addiction and improve your health, make sure to consult your doctor.

 How many alcohol addicted people exist?

-According to the Our World in Data, there are about 107 million alcohol-addicted people in the world.
-The prevalence of alcohol use disorder is the highest among people between 25 and 34 years old.
 The exact prevalence of alcoholism varies from one country to another.
 For example, in Russia, the prevalence is 4.7% meaning one in 20 people have alcohol use disorder at any given time.

 How to find an inpatient rehab center for alcoholism?

 To find an inpatient rehab center for alcoholism, you need to consider the costs, specialties, treatments, therapies, and amenities they offer.
 Persons who need help with alcohol abuse have a lot of alcohol rehab centers to choose from.
-In the United States alone, there are over 14,000 addiction treatment centers, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

-While there is no specific information regarding the number of treatment centers in the world, it is easy to conclude there are thousands of them as well.
 That means a person with alcohol abuse is not limited to the United States or any other country of their residence.
 Diamond Rehab Thailand is a good example of an inpatient rehab center that uses the advantage of heavenly location and lovely weather to provide comprehensive treatment with a wide range of other amenities.

 How to find an outpatient rehab center for alcoholism?

 In order to find an outpatient rehab center for alcoholism, you may need to do a little research online.
 Find different outpatient rehab centers in your area.
 The whole point of these centers is that they are meant to allow patients to retain their normal routine while recovering from an addiction to alcohol.
-So, proximity is important in order to make that happen.

-Check their credentials program, and learn more about the experiences of people who have struggled with alcohol addiction as well.
 Did they find the center helpful?
 Nowadays, you can find these things online.
 It’s also useful to ask someone for recommendations or contact different outpatient rehab centers, meet professionals who work there, and see how they can help you.

 What are the best places for alcohol addiction treatment?

 The best places for alcohol addiction treatment are rehab centers that specialize in working with substance use disorders.
 In these places, patients get to define alcohol addiction, get help, and receive encouragement on the road to recovery.
-Some of the best places are located in peaceful areas with nice and warm weather, which also helps improve a person’s mental health and well-being.